GyDavid22/spotify-mixer/README.md

 For a more detailed view, here is the idea of how the program works:
 The rules define a tree-like data structure.
 On top of the tree is a rule with a "ROOT" type.
 This is the only ROOT typed rule, as its only purpose is to contain the user defined rules as subrules, the children of the node.
 Only the leaves contain songs.
 The way we decide which song is next is that we start from ROOT, on every level we generate a random number between 1 and 100 which decides which child node we choose (the probability of every rule must be between 1 and 100 and the probabilities of the children of a node must add up to 100), and we repeat this until we reach a leaf, where we pick a random song.
 We continue this until the newly generated playlist reaches its desired length.

-The current feature set works well, if you create a Spotify application on the developer dashboard and enter the credentials in the settings file it will work, however, it could use some polish (enter settings in a JSON file instead of a Python constructor, more verbosity, authentication will successfully finish only on Windows right now) and some new features (author as rule type).
+The current feature set works well, if you create a Spotify application on the developer dashboard and enter the credentials in the settings file it will work, however, it could use some polish (enter settings in a JSON file instead of a Python constructor, authentication will successfully finish only on Windows right now) and some new features (author as rule type).

 ## Available settings:
 ### Rules: